Race to remember Berlin Wall victims, 30 years on - Journal du Cameroun

 Registration for the following year’s race always opens at 18:57 (1657 GMT) on November 9 — marking the exact moment in 1989 when East Germany lifted its travel ban, triggering the Wall’s demise.

-Each year, one Wall victim is chosen for a special tribute, their face featuring on start numbers and finisher medals, while a ceremony is held at the spot where they died.
+Each year, one Wall victim features on start numbers and finisher medals, while a ceremony is held at the spot where they died.

 For the first race in 2011, Chris Gueffroy, the last person shot dead on the Berlin Wall, was honoured.

-He was killed in February 1989, eight months before the Wall fell, and on Sunday, Gueffroy’s mother Karin will present medals at the finishers’ ceremony.
+He was killed in February 1989, nine months before the Wall fell, and on Sunday, Gueffroy’s mother Karin will present medals at the finishers’ ceremony.

 – Political prisoners –